-As part of our efforts to improve the healthcare system, Humana has made a commitment to detecting, correcting, and preventing fraud, waste, and abuse.
+As part of our efforts to improve the healthcare system, Humana has an ongoing commitment to detecting, correcting and preventing fraud, waste and abuse.

 Success in this effort is essential to maintaining a healthcare system that is affordable for everyone.
-Humana has an ongoing nationwide campaign to get the word out about how contracted physicians, other healthcare providers, and business partners can help with fraud, waste, and abuse detection, correction, and prevention.
+Humana has an ongoing nationwide campaign to get the word out about how contracted physicians, other healthcare providers and third parties can help with fraud, waste and abuse detection, correction and prevention.

 Waste is overutilization of services or other practices that, directly or indirectly, result in unnecessary costs to the healthcare system, including the Medicare and Medicaid programs.
 It is not generally considered to be caused by criminally negligent actions, but by the misuse of resources.

 Abuse is payment for items or services when there is no legal entitlement to that payment and the individual or entity has not knowingly and/or intentionally misrepresented facts to obtain payment.